bar-amit/2048-react/README.md

 ### Current features:

-- The project builds with the creat-react-app scripts.
+- The project builds with the create-react-app scripts.
 - The player can start the game and make moves.
 - Game behaviour is consistent and with accordings to the rules.
 - When the game is lost, it stops and notify the player.